Best Monitors for Programmers in 2026

 • Sharpness: Default or slightly below.
 Over-sharpening creates halos around text that actually increase eye strain.
 Monitor manufacturers set this too high by default.

 • Scaling: Find the balance between screen real estate and comfortable text size.
 Don’t suffer with tiny 9pt text just to fit more code on screen.
-Your eyes and neck will pay for it.
+Eyes and neck pay for it over time.

-I hate when developers brag about running tiny font sizes on huge monitors.
-That’s not productivity, that’s a recipe for eye strain and missed bugs.
-Find a size where you can read code comfortably for hours without leaning forward.
+Developers who brag about running tiny font sizes on huge monitors aren’t more productive.
+They’re working toward eye strain and missed bugs.
+Find a size where code is readable for hours without leaning forward.

 Accessories That Make a Difference

 A good monitor is only part of the equation.
-These three accessories transformed my home office setup more than I expected.
+These three accessories improve a home office setup significantly for coding sessions.

 Monitor Arms

 Ditch the built-in stand.
 A monitor arm frees desk space and provides better positioning options.
-You can push the monitor back, pull it forward, raise it, lower it, whatever your posture needs.
+Push the monitor back, pull it forward, raise it, lower it, whatever posture demands.

 SAVE 6%